-Where is your favourite camp when working?
+Where is your favorite camp when working?

-It’s hard for me to pick a favourite as they are all nice.
+It’s hard for me to pick a favorite as they are all nice.
 But if I had to choose it would be Olakira Mobile Camp when it’s in the northern Serengeti, close to the wildebeest migration.

 Which nationalities speak the best Swahili when they come on safari?

 Those visiting from Spain tend to pick up Swahili better than the rest, probably because they speak the language as it is written, like we do.
 The main tip is to pronounce everything you see written down, and to give it a go.